Adventure photographer captures supermoon at Volcán de Fuego

 Werner’s first close exposure came not from Fuego but from nearby Pacaya, which at the time was active enough to allow close access to surface lava.
 The experience reshaped how he approached landscape photography.

-After that trip, Werner began organizing returns to Central America, volunteering in Nicaragua and Guatemala and repeatedly positioning himself near active volcanic systems.
+After that trip, Werner began organizing returns to Central America, volunteering in Nicaragua and Guatemala, repeatedly positioning himself near active volcanic systems.
 Fuego stood out quickly.
 Its eruptions are forceful, regular and visually complex.

 For Werner, it became a working site rather than a one-time destination.
 He has returned often enough that the terrain, approach routes and sightlines are now familiar.
 That familiarity allows him to plan shots that rely on precise positioning rather than luck alone.